developer-onizuka/what_is_GPUDirect-Storage/README.md

 # 1. What is GPUDirect Storage ?
 Before talking about GDS, we should study how DMA works between devices.
 DMA is a copy between host memory and device's memory.
-But DMA works not only between host memory's but between devices.
+But DMA works not only between host memory and device's memory but between devices without host memory.
 DMA Engine needs to know the physical address of target prior to the copy between devices.
 ```
 ```
 The case of DMA between host memory and PCI device: